Assistant General Manager

 Guitar Teacher, Bass Guitar Teacher

 Max is currently working on session work and is the guitarist for the Detroit rock band A War Within.
-A War Within has toured with bands such as Bless The Fall, The Word Alive, Ded, The Plot In You and many others.
+A War Within has toured with bands such as Bless The Fall, The Word Alive, Ded, The Plot In You, and many others.
 Max looks forward to inspiring students, along with sharing his love and knowledge of music with them.
 He is a guitar teacher and bass guitar teacher at School of Rock Oak Park.

-Michael Brooks Piano Teacher, Singing Teacher
+Assistant Music Director, Keyboard + Piano Teacher, Singing Teacher

-In his 12-year tenure with that project Brooks charted nationally in the AC format (thanks to major support from Midwestern radio stations), toured the continental US and made a slasher movie parody music video that went viral across the globe with over 12 million views.
-Brooks has also voiced radio commercials and characters nationally, and won a Kennedy Center Special Award for Theatrical Sound Design in 2006.
-Current endeavors include Otter Finn, Foster, Front Runners and solo projects.
+In his 12-year tenure with that project, Michael charted nationally in the AC format (thanks to major support from Midwestern radio stations), toured the continental U.S., and made a slasher movie parody music video that went viral across the globe with over 12 million views.
+Michael has also voiced radio commercials and characters nationally and won a Kennedy Center Special Award for Theatrical Sound Design in 2006.
+Current endeavors include Otter Finn, Foster, Front Runners, and solo projects.

-Michael Morgan has been playing music for close to 10 years, and has roots in The Grateful Dead, Jimi Hendrix and Stevie Ray Vaughan, but loves all kinds of music genres, such as jazz, funk, rock, blues, classical, metal, folk, bluegrass and lots in between!
+Michael has been playing music for close to 10 years, and has roots in The Grateful Dead, Jimi Hendrix and Stevie Ray Vaughan, but loves all kinds of music genres, such as jazz, funk, rock, blues, classical, metal, folk, bluegrass and lots in between!
 He believes there is always more to learn when it comes to music and strives to keep improving as a musician and a teacher.
 We're very happy to have him!
 He is the Music Director at School of Rock Oak Park.

 Renée has been teaching music her whole life.
 Even as a child, she would share her passion for all things musical with everyone she knew, and couldn’t understand why everyone in her kindergarten class wasn’t familiar with the likes of Janis Joplin, Ray Charles, and Edith Piaf.
 Originally from Minneapolis, she graduated top of her class from a performing arts high school, then moved to Chicago to earn a BM in Music Education from DePaul University, and later, a MMEd from VanderCook College of Music.
 She taught in the classroom for nearly three decades, writing curriculum, training teachers, directing choirs and musicals, and providing beginner guitar and keyboard instruction.
 She is an experienced vocal coach with singers of all ages and backgrounds, and believes everyone can (and should!) be a singer, regardless of natural talent.
 A resident of Oak Park, Renée is very excited to work for School of Rock, and share her extensive knowledge of music history, composition, theory, vocal technique and musicianship with her students!

-Steve Edwards Guitar Teacher, Piano Teacher
+Guitar Teacher, Piano Teacher

-Steve has studied and worked with such world-famous guitarists as Pepé Romero, Christopher Parkening, Denis Azabagic, Douglas Niedt and Robert Guthrie.
-An exceptionally talented classical guitarist, Steve Edwards received the distinguished honor of runner-up in the Society of American Musicians Guitar Competition.
-A versatile chamber musician, Mr. Edwards's preeminent performance career has included collaborations with many notable artists, including flamenco guitarist Carlos Montoya, legendary jazz pianist George Shearing and violin virtuoso Gidon Kremer.
-Recordings of Mr. Edwards have been featured on national broadcasts by Chicago's fine arts radio station, 98.7WFMT, as well as on Radio France.
-He has devoted a lifetime of experience to performing and has appeared in concert with Dave Mason, Buddy Guy and George Shearing.
-Mr. Edwards is a prolific composer and arranger for film and live theatre.
+Steve has studied and worked with such world-famous guitarists as Pepé Romero, Christopher Parkening, Denis Azabagic, Douglas Niedt, and Robert Guthrie.
+An exceptionally talented classical guitarist, Steve received the distinguished honor of runner-up in the Society of American Musicians Guitar Competition.
+A versatile chamber musician, Steve's preeminent performance career has included collaborations with many notable artists, including flamenco guitarist Carlos Montoya, legendary jazz pianist George Shearing and violin virtuoso Gidon Kremer.
+Recordings of Steve have been featured on national broadcasts by Chicago's fine arts radio station, 98.7WFMT, as well as on Radio France.
+He has devoted a lifetime of experience to performing and has appeared in concert with Dave Mason, Buddy Guy, and George Shearing.
+Steve is a prolific composer and arranger for film and live theatre.
 His compositions on Guitarra Azul's debut CD "Mariposa" have received great acclaim as well as enthusiastic reception from audiences nationwide.

-Tommy Kelliher is a young professional drummer, experienced in all genres from Rock to Orchestral.
+Tommy is a young professional drummer, experienced in all genres from Rock to Orchestral.
 Having recently completed his bachelor of music in Jazz studies at Elmhurst University, Tommy is primarily playing with the Beyond Standard Trio, as well as developing his compositional skills with various side projects.
 As an educator, he offers fourteen years of formal training and a diversity of musical knowledge which can give insight to all drummers and percussionists no matter their age or skill level.

-Tim Johnson first picked up the guitar over 20 years ago at age 13 and hasn't put it down since.
+Tim first picked up the guitar over 20 years ago at age 13 and hasn't put it down since.
 In 2001, he earned a BA in Music Business from Elmhurst College.
 He has been teaching private guitar and bass lessons consistently since 2000 in the western suburbs and running rock band programs for kids since 2010.
 When outside of lessons, Tim evenly divides his time between practicing, rehearsals and a plethora of varying live performance situations, including everything from Chicago street festivals to weddings, large events like Riot Fest, big and small club shows and performing on the street.
 Trying to stay as busy as possible, he has held tenure in countless bands.
 This constant real world performing experience enriches every lesson.
 In addition to several original projects that Tim has in the works, he also currently performs extensively in and around Chicago with The Student Body (party rock covers).

-Tracy Shepherd is a professional drummer and instructor based in Chicago.
+Tracy is a professional drummer and instructor based in Chicago.
 He has over 20 years of stage and studio experience covering all styles and eras, from swing to rock, blues to Latin, and country to dance/pop/R&B. A Chicago native, Tracy was raised in a musical family.
 With a father and older brother who were both drummers, his passion for drums and music has been literally life-long.
 Tracy majored in Music in college and, starting at age nine, has studied under several great teachers, including renowned NBC staff drummer Max Mariash, the late, great Chicago drummer, teacher and band leader Tony Caselli, and classical percussion studies with Mike McLead.
 Additional private lessons followed with masters such as Rusty Jones and Johnny Rabb.